-The third layer of the uterus is the serosa which is the outermost layer.
-This is a very thin layer that secretes a lubricating substance to reduce friction between the uterus and nearby structures like the bladder and colon.
+The third layer of the uterus is the serosa, which is the outermost layer.
+This is a thin layer that secretes a lubricating substance to reduce friction between the uterus and nearby structures like the bladder and colon.

-Fibroids that grow close to the serosa, i.e., near the outer lining of the uterus are termed subserosal fibroids.
+Fibroids that grow in or around the serosa, near the outer lining of the uterus, are termed subserosal fibroids.
 These fibroids are also referred to as pedunculated fibroids because they often grow on a stalk.
 Subserosal fibroids cause symptoms related to pressure on adjacent structures.
 Sometimes the stalk of a subserosal fibroid can twist and cause severe pain.

 Pelvic pressure or pain

 Uterine fibroids are almost always benign, meaning non-cancerous.
 It is vital to note that doctors do not think benign fibroids become cancerous.
 In other words, if a fibroid is benign, it will probably always be benign.
 In less than 1 in 1000 patients, uterine cancer may look similar to a benign fibroid.
 Source